 Will an Avoidant-Dismissive Attachment Person ever Commit?

-An avoidant-dismissive partner finds it very hard to commit to a loving relationship.
-They appear to have higher self-esteem, but stay emotionally distant due to emotional intimacy and trust being very difficult for them.
-In romantic relationships, they can often think that they are superior to the other person and position themselves as such, and give verbal dismisses like ‘work on being happy’ but this is a defense mechanism to deflect this person getting close to them.
+An avoidant-dismissive partner finds it very hard to commit deeply to a loving relationship.
+They appear to have higher self-esteem, but stay emotionally distant due to emotional intimacy and trust being difficult for them.
+In romantic relationships, they can often think that they are superior to the other person and position themselves as such, and give verbal dismisses like ‘work on being happy’ but this is a defense mechanism to deflect their partner from getting close to them.
 It is easier for them to avoid intimacy in a loving relationship.
 They prefer to have non-committed relationships, or a friend with benefits scenario, or hookups than a loving committed relationship.
-A committed loving relationship is sadly too difficult for them to allow or trust.
-This can be worked on and changed with willingness, effort, and by working with a highly skilled counselor, therapist or coach.
+A deeply committed loving relationship is sadly too difficult for them to allow or trust.
+This can be worked on and changed with willingness, effort, and by working with a highly skilled counselor, therapist or credentialed coach.
 Basically, if a person is mature enough to enter into counseling, therapy or coaching they can learn more deeply about their avoidant-dismissive attachment traits and behavior associated with this, and work to become more secure and comfortable enough to succeed in a loving relationship.

 Can Avoidant-Dismissive People have a Successful Loving Relationship?

 Our attachment style influences dramatically how we feel and interact in relationships, and feel and interact in our loving relationship.
 Attachment styles are very powerful.
-An avoidant-dismissive person can have a successful loving relationship once they acknowledge their attachment style and are willing to work on the detrimental effect it will play out on their loving relationship if they continue acting out avoidant-dismissive behavior.
-It is my experience of working with individuals and couples that an avoidant-dismissive person can with effort, work and professional support and guidance move to a more secure attachment style within themselves, but it usually takes more longer-term counseling, therapy or coaching.
+An avoidant-dismissive person can have a successful loving relationship once they acknowledge their attachment style and are willing to work on the detrimental effect it can have on their loving relationship, if they continue acting out with avoidant-dismissive behavior.

 Do Avoidant-Dismissive Attachment Individuals Commonly End Loving Relationships?

-In general, an individual with an avoidant-dismissive attachment style will more likely end or move out of a relationship, even without any problems or reasons.
-This can be very painful for the innocent person on the receiving end, especially if it comes as a reaction or surprise with no clear reason.
-This behavior is part of protecting themselves from building emotional intimacy with another and the emotions that come with a loving relationship.
-They will commonly distance themselves from a loving relationship, rather than commit to being loved, cared about and supported.
-They are more comfortable living an independent, self-reliant life, even if stressful and unenjoyable, it is more comfortable than opening up and committing to someone who loves, cares for and wants to support them.
+In general, an individual with an avoidant-dismissive attachment style will more likely end or move on from a loving relationship, even without any problems or reasons.
+This can be very painful for the innocent person on the receiving end, especially if it comes as a reaction or surprise with no clear reasoning.
+This behavior is part of protecting themselves from building emotional intimacy with another, and the feelings and emotions that come with a loving relationship.

 Summing Up